0xPARC/0xparc-intro-book/src/ec.typ

 The number $r$ is called a _blinding factor_ because its use prevents Bob from stealing Alice's secret key $d$ from the published $s$.
-It's therefore imperative that $r$ isn't known to Bob nor reused between signatures, and so on.
+It is therefore imperative that $r$ is not known to Bob nor reused between signatures, and so on.
-One way to do this would be to pick $r = hash(d, msg)$; this has the bonus that it's deterministic as a function of the message and signer.
+One way to do this would be to pick $r = hash(d, msg)$; this has the bonus that it is deterministic as a function of the message and signer.

 In @kzg we will use ideas quite similar to this to build the KZG commitment scheme.